gmusicproxy/gmusicproxy/README.md

   ```

 #### [VLC][2]
-- You can listen the generated playlist using VLC from command-line.
+- You can listen any generated playlist using VLC from command-line.

   ```bash
   vlc 'http://localhost:9999/get_by_search?type=album&artist=Rolling%20Stones&title=tattoo&exact=no'
   ```
-- You can automatically choose at random one registered station and then extract 50 fresh songs from it.
+- You can automatically choose at random one registered station.

   ```bash
   curl -s 'http://localhost:9999/get_all_stations?format=text&only_url=yes' | sort -R | head -n1 | vlc -